harryharrold/performance/FullText.md

 Here we are at the end of a journey of sorts.

+Image: Journey's end.
+Arrival.

 We aimed at a new manifesto, we aimed to poke fun at sects and heretics and the fuddy-duddy aged, the set in their ways, the defenders of cant and ossifised process masquerading as agility.
+The Cargo Cultists.
+And we have done that a little.
 But...
 We were missing the point.
-The Cargo Cultists.
-And we have done that a little.
-However, when we critically examined the original doctrine, we found what we had expected to rail against become ethereal, as our solid complaints turned out to be windmills made of fog.
+When we critically examined the original doctrine, we found what we had expected to rail against just wasn't there.
+Our solid complaints turned out to be our misconceptions.
+Damnit, I might even get me one of theose scrum mast er certificates.
 What we actually found is that try as you might: it's a damned good thing, is the Agile Manifesto.
 Maybe a tweak or two.
 Or four, as we've tried for for reasons of neatness really.
 Oh, and cheap rhetorical flourish, of course.
+But it's a damned good thing, and if you check back against it often, you'll be OK.

 A manifesto for our software development.